 Orthopaedic Surgeon, Kenmore Mercy Hospital

-Catholic Health’s experienced team of board-certified orthopaedic physicians and neurosurgeons, coupled with specially trained physical therapists, take a comprehensive approach to providing advanced medical care and treatment.
-Over the last decade, its hospitals, including Kenmore Mercy, Sisters of Charity Hospital and its St. Joseph Campus, have received numerous awards and recognitions for providing world-class orthopaedic care.
+Catholic Health’s experienced team of board-certified orthopaedic physicians and neurosurgeons, together with specially trained physical therapists, take a comprehensive approach to providing advanced medical care and treatment.
+Over the last decade, its hospitals Kenmore Mercy and Sisters of Charity Hospital, St. Joseph Campus, have received numerous awards and recognitions for providing world-class orthopaedic care.

 As the golf season gets into full swing, the repetitive swinging motion required during a round of golf can cause pain or even aggravate preexisting conditions such as arthritis, joint stiffness, and muscle strains.
 To reduce the risk of repetitive motion injuries, Dr. Wilkins recommends the following tips: